achtaitaipai/odyc-site/src/content/tutorial/en/01-create-a-game.md

 createGame()
 ```

-This simple line of code is the starting point for all games created with OdyCJS.
+This simple line of code is the starting point for all games created with OdyC.
 It sets the stage for adding game elements, such as scenes, dialogues, and interactions.

 ### Exercise

 Your mission, should you choose to accept it, is to initialize your first game using `createGame()`.
-Write the necessary code in the playground and observe how OdyCJS prepares your game's environment.
+Write the necessary code in the playground and observe how OdyC prepares your game's environment.
 If everything is correct, you will see a basic game framework appear, ready to be enriched.

 Remember: game development is a creative adventure.
 Don't hesitate to experiment and play with the code to see what you can create!